Theleruby/foundryvtt-starfinder/README.md

 ## Current status

-This version is now largely frozen for the time being, because our campaign is currently underway, and I don't want to accidentally break everything and disrupt the sessions.
+Development on this fork is slow.
+I am currently only putting in fixes required for my campaign, as I don't want to accidentally break everything and disrupt the sessions.

 ## Support

-I don't really intend for anyone else to use this fork, and I don't provide any support for it.
+I don't really intend for anyone else to use this fork, and I don't plan to provide any support for it.
 My primary priority is just for me and my friends to play Starfinder and to have a good time.
+I can nevertheless be contacted via Discord (@Theleruby) if you want to discuss this fork with me.

 ## How to use the fork